2018 Jo Cline Memorial Astronomy Lecture

 If you have any questions please contact Tom English – 336-334-4822 x50023

 The Cline Observatory Astronomy Day Lecture is held each fall, featuring a prominent researcher in astronomy, astrophysics, or planetary science.
 Follow this link to see a list of Past Lecturers.

 North Carolina Astronomers’ Meeting (NCAM)

 Cline Observatory also hosts the annual technical meeting of NC astronomers in association with Fall Astronomy Day.
 This event is open to professional astronomers and their students.
-This year’s edition of NCAM was held on Saturday, 4 October 2014.
-The 2015 edition will be on Saturday, 5 October.
+This year’s edition of NCAM will be held on Saturday, 22 September 2018.